Photo Essay: Construction of new, modern barracks building continues at Fort McCoy

-Construction of a new multi-million dollar transient troop training barracks is shown Feb.
-4, 2021, at Fort McCoy, Wis., during a snow storm.
+Construction of a new multi-million dollar transient troop training barracks is shown Jan.
+29 and Feb.
+4, 2021, at Fort McCoy, Wis.

 Contractor L.S.
-Black Constructors was awarded a $20.6 million contract to build the barracks in September 2019.
+Black Constructors was awarded a multimillion-dollar contract to build the barracks in September 2019.

 The planned barracks will be different than the traditional barracks that are located throughout the installation.